 The experts inquire about the possibilities of further education after the completion of the Bachelor program.
 The College is currently in the process of establishing a Master study program within the Faculty of Medical and Health Sciences.
 However, the decision on a specific field of study has not yet been made.
 The experts support this initiative.
-In addition to the Bachelor program, the College also offers a Diploma program in "Emergency Medical Care", which wasn't part of the accreditation procedure.

-From the experts' point of view the Bachelor study program "Emergency Medical Care" focuses on specific qualification objectives.
+From the experts' point of view, the Bachelor and Diploma study programs "Health Management" focuses on specific qualification objectives.
 These objectives cover professional and interdisciplinary aspects and particularly refer to the domain of academic competences, competences necessary for a qualified employment, skills of social commitment, and personal development.